-This Guide is subject to periodic revision and will be reissued as needed.
+This Guide is subject to periodic revision and will be reissued on an as needed basis.
 It is the responsibility of the user to obtain the current version of the Guide before using it.
 The current edition of this Guide supersedes all previous versions.